 Carers' Allowance is not means-tested – in other words not based on your income or savings, but earnings may affect your entitlement.
 It is not based on your National Insurance record.

-Carers' Allowance is taxable but, because it is a low amount, on it's own it is below the threshold for paying tax.
-So you will only have to pay tax if you have other sources of taxable income such as an occupational pension or earnings.
+Carers' Allowance is taxable but, because it is a low amount, on its own it is below the threshold for paying tax.
+You will only have to pay tax if you have other sources of taxable income such as an occupational pension or earnings.
 (Source Carers UK)

 Torfaen’s Benefits Advice Service helps service users, their families and their carers to claim their full entitlement to benefits, thus maximising their weekly income.